justsml/emoji-brain/README.md

 # Emoji Explorer

+Demo/educational project for emoji browsing, searching, and exporting.

 A simple Astro app for browsing, searching, and exporting emojis.
 Built with React, Shadcn and Tailwind CSS.

 A beautiful web application for browsing, searching, and exporting emojis with a responsive grid layout.